Mitr Phol Group Sustainability

 Performance

-*Serious environmental complaint means significant social opposition involving a large group of people, which prompts the activation of a business continuity plan or an order to cease operations under Section 39 of the Factory Act B.E.
+*A serious environmental complaint refers to significant social opposition involving a large group of people, which prompts the activation of a business continuity plan or an order to cease operations under Section 39 of the Factory Act B.E.
 2535.

 Management Approach

-The Board of Directors has established a clear Security, Safety, Occupational Health, and Environmental Policy and supported necessary resources for the development of preventive, monitoring, and mitigation measures as well as inspection of environmental systems.
-Each factory has a dedicated environmental unit to implement these measures, raise awareness, and disseminate information to workers, farmers, communities, and stakeholders.
-Joint meetings with senior management from the sugar and affiliated power sectors are conducted at least once a month to monitor environmental issues, solicit feedback, and exchange information.
-Internal and external stakeholders are provided with multiple channels to report information, offer recommendations, or file complaints about environmental impacts.
-In other business groups, the Occupational Safety, Health and Environment Committee (COM) meetings are held at least once a month with the presence of management of the factory, focusing on safety and environmental issues.
-The Company has established a trilateral committee for large factories in accordance with the Environmental Impact Assessment (EIA) requirements, and a Community Committee for power plants under 9.9 MW.
+The Board of Directors has established a clear policy on security, safety, occupational health, and the environment* and has allocated the necessary resources to support the development of preventive, monitoring, and corrective measures, as well as the inspection of environmental systems.
+Each factory has a dedicated environmental unit responsible for driving these measures, providing knowledge and understanding, and promoting environmental conservation among employees, farmers, communities, and other stakeholders.
+Joint meetings with senior management from the sugar and affiliated power sectors are held at least once a month to monitor environmental issues, gather feedback, and exchange information.
+Internal and external stakeholders are provided with multiple channels to report information, submit recommendations, or lodge complaints regarding environmental impacts.
+In other business groups, monthly meetings are convened between factory management and the Occupational Safety, Health, and Environment (OSHE) Committee to address both safety and environmental issues.
+For large factories, the Company has established a trilateral committee in accordance with Environmental Impact Assessment (EIA) requirements, while for power plants with a capacity not exceeding 9.9 MW, a Community Committee has been formed.
 These committees, comprising representatives from factories/plants, the government sector, and communities, serve as a platform for sharing opinions and offering recommendations aimed at improving the sustainability of the environmental management system and the effectiveness of environmental development.

-The Company’s environmental management complies with the international ISO 14001 standard, which includes setting an environmental policy, formulating a plan to address the policy, understanding the organization as well as its context and stakeholders, assessing environmental risks and issues, supporting implementation and operations, monitoring and corrective actions, and continuous review and improvement.
-The Company has set the following guidelines for identifying issues and assessing environmental impacts.
+The Company’s environmental management complies with the international ISO 14001 standard, which includes setting an environmental policy, formulating a plan to address the policy, understanding the organization as well as its context and stakeholders, assessing environmental risks and issues, supporting implementation and operations, monitoring and corrective actions, and carrying out continuous review and improvement.
+The Company has established the following guidelines for identifying environmental issues and assessing their impacts.

 The Management